Career

 Job Title: Afternoon Lead Teacher-Early Childhood Program- Licensed Facility Job Classification: Non-exempt, hourly, Full-Time Summary: The AfternoonTeacher participates in all aspects of the ASC program work, including managing, preparing, and oversight of afternoon activities, supervision of children during regular ASC hours, supervision of independent play, preparing snack, housekeeping and hand work support and duties, helping the children to clean and tidy the classroom and/or yard, child observation and regular mentoring with EC Faculty.
 Reports to: EC Faculty Supervisory Responsibilities: Oversee and mentor afternoon assistants Duties and Responsibilities (include but not limited to): Implement the Waldorf Curriculum as mentored by the EC Faculty, which may include but is not limited to the following: holding an awareness of seasonal rhythms and curriculum reflective of the EC classrooms, maintaining classroom/yard cleanliness and order; and supervising outdoor activities.
 Supports hourly EC employees; Stepping in to give time for breaks and lunches as needed in EC classrooms.
 Willing to attend one or more early childhood courses a year.
 On-Call EC Sub- Ability to hold the curriculum, and rhythm of the day when asked to sub within any and all early childhood classes.
 Plans after school snack preparation, making accommodations for food allergies Maintain a regularly scheduled snack planning with the EC Lead Assistant as well as on-the-job practical food handling training.
 Implementation of preventive and proactive measures to ensure the children’s location and safety at all times.
 Ensures continuity of the signing out of children by a parent.
 Required Skills/abilities: Familiarity with safe food handling and labeling Ability to continue the rhythm of the day into ASC Organizational skills Professionalism- including the ability to keep adult conversations away from the children and personal phones put away while working Strong verbal communication skills Ability to work as part of a team and take direction with flexibility Ability to work independently with children and with groups of children Reliable work ethic Promptness Desired Skills/abilities: Food preparation for a large group of children Required Education and experience: 6 core units of early childhood education and enrolled in at least two-semester units at a college until fully qualified with 12 core units of coursework in early childhood education or child development; at least one course must be in each of the following: Child, family, community, or child/family relations Programs/Curriculum Child/human growth and development ASC PM Teacher must pass, FBI and Child Abuse Reference Check (CAIC ) Fingerprinting clearance through Live Scan Desired Education and experience: Minimum one year of ASC experience with SWS.
 Waldorf Early Childhood Training Background in Anthroposophy Physical requirements: The physical abilities outlined below are essential for successfully performing the key functions of this job.
 Reasonable accommodations may be provided to enable individuals with disabilities to fulfill these functions.
 While carrying out the responsibilities of this position, employees are regularly required to monitor and communicate with children and coworkers.
 This often involves standing, sitting, walking, and using hands and fingers.
 Occasionally, employees may need to climb, balance, stoop, kneel, crouch, or crawl.
 Additionally, they may need to lift and move items weighing up to 50 lbs.
 Work will take place both outdoors and in a classroom setting, which may frequently be noisy.
 Employees may also be exposed to bacterial contamination.
 Time weeks/year This position runs the duration of the school year, (end of August through mid-June) excluding seasonal breaks and holidays, 10:30 - 5:30, 35-36 hours per week, including time for mentoring and 1st hour of Faculty meetings.
 Compensation and Benefits $22-$27 per hour, possible 50% remission Equal Employment Opportunity Sierra Waldorf School is an Equal Opportunity/Affirmative Action employer.
 Sierra Waldorf School will not tolerate discrimination against any employee based on race, ethnicity, national origin or ancestry, gender, age, religious convictions, or disability.
 Sierra Waldorf School is committed to providing equal employment opportunities to all individuals regardless of race, color, religion, sex, national origin, age, disability, marital status, sexual orientation, or any other characteristic protected by law.

-To apply, please submit a resumé and cover letter with three references to hiring@sierrawaldorf.com
+To apply, please submit an application, resumé and cover letter , and three references to hiring@sierrawaldorf.com

 Early Childhood After School Care Assistant Teacher